TopicSec/topicsec.github.io/_posts/2020-09-09-build-break-fix.md

 Bad choices represent inherently insecure choices, of which five distinct instances were observed.
 Of note among these was the use of bespoke encryption; one team chunked cleartext by the key length and XORed these chunks with the key, trivially allowing the key to be recovered from two blocks of the ciphertext.
 Another common issue was using functions that could compromise memory safety, such as using `strcpy`.
-The authors chose to class this is a bad choice rather than an outright mistake due the the existence of `strlcpy`.
+The authors chose to class this is a bad choice rather than an outright mistake due to the existence of `strlcpy`.

 Conceptual errors represent the misuse of not-inherently-insecure mechanisms.
-For example, crytographic algorithms often require random values as initialization and may harm security if not actually random.
+For example, cryptographic algorithms often require random values as initialization and may harm security if not actually random.
-Hardcoding passwords was also classified as a conceptual error.
+Hard-coding passwords was also classified as a conceptual error.
 Other issues categorized as conceptual errors included correct usage of security features while failing to protect everything needed to provide security.
 For instance, one team ensured integrity of individual log entries but not the log as a whole, ostensibly preventing modification of individual entries but allowing arbitrary deletion/duplication/reordering.
 Another example of this issue was the disabling of built-in protections; one team disabled automatic MAC usage in their SQL library.